|COVID-19 Information Hotline|

-As a result of this flood, improvements to drainage were made in Lutong and excess river flow was diverted through a channel alongside the Lutong airfield through a to ease off the build up of water around the Miri River.
+As a result of this flood, improvements to drainage were made in Lutong and excess river flow was diverted through a channel alongside the Lutong airfield to ease off the build up of water around the bend at the peninsula from the Miri River.

 Pictures courtesy of Sarawak Shell Berhad.